skoleapp/skole-frontend/markdown/en/blogs/how-to-choose-minor-subject.md

 subject.
 A minor subject (or subjects) is studied in university to complement the student's major and to give a more balanced set of knowledge.
 Generally a different minor is chosen for the bachelor's and master's degrees.
-Choosing a minor can hard decision, and since the choice is a very personal one, there isn't a one-size-fits-all solution for it.
-Nevertheless, this blog attempts to give some tips for the process, which could turn out helpful.
+Choosing a minor can be a hard decision, and since the choice is a very personal one, there isn't a one-size-fits-all solution for it.
+Nevertheless, this blog attempts to give some tips for the process, which could turn out to be helpful.

 ### 1. Gather Your Options